 Blood tests can only reveal very recent alcohol consumption.
 They cannot tell whether a person has been drinking heavily for a long time.

-Carbohydrate-deficient transferrin (CDT) - this is a test which helps detect heavy alcohol consumption.
-It is a blood test.
+Carbohydrate-deficient transferrin (CDT) is a blood test that helps detect heavy alcohol consumption.

 Eventually, regular heavy drinking may cause at least one of the following problems: